codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 The not\_hot\_dog model was original created by Julien C at https://huggingface.co/julien-c.
 Now the fun thing is you can actually train your own version of the model which we can save for another time, but in the meantime you can replace your `HUGGING_FACE_API_URL` with one I created for not bannanas.
 Just upload pictures of Bannanas instead of hot dogs.

+## Replace your Url

+Just set your `HUGGING_FACE_API_URL` in your `.env` file to `https://api-inference.huggingface.co/models/andrewvanbeek/autotrain-not-something-2133568871`.

 ```shell
 HUGGING_FACE_API_URL=https://api-inference.huggingface.co/models/andrewvanbeek/autotrain-not-something-2133568871
 ```

+Now run the project again and upload bannanas or anything not bannanas.